-The SITES Spectre submachine gun was developed by Italian company SITES in the mid-1980s.
-Spectre submachine gunwas designed primarily for close combat, anti-terror or police operations thatrequire compact size, instant firepower at the short ranges and safety of operations.
+The SITES Spectre submachine gun was developed by Italian company SITES in the mid-1980’s.
+This gun was designed primarily for close combat operations such as SWAT or anti-terror units.
+The Spectre is well suited to these operations that require a weapon with compact size, instant firepower at short range and also good safety mechanisms.
 A civilian, semi-automatic version was also offered for sale.
-However, for variety of reasons, this gun was not so popular and it production ceased during 1990s.
+However, for a variety of reasons, this gun was not very popular and production ceased in the 90’s.

 Caliber: 9x19mm Luger/Para

 Length (stock closed/open): 350 / 580 mm